Ceres (mythology): Poppies

-Ceres's signs and iconography, like Demeter's from early Mycenae onwards, include poppies - symbolic of fertility, sleep, death and rebirth.
+Ceres's signs and iconography, like Demeter's from early Mycenae onwards, include poppies - symbolic of fertility, sleep, death, and rebirth.
 Poppies readily grow on soil disturbed by ploughing, as in wheatfields, and bear innumerable tiny seeds.
 They were raised as a crop by Greek and Roman farmers, partly for their fibrous stems and for the food value of their seeds Where the poppy capsule alone is shown, this probably belongs to the opium poppy (papaver somniferum, the "sleep-bearing poppy").
-The Roman poet Vergil, in Georgics, 1.212, describes this as Cereale papaver, or "Ceres's poppy", which eases pain and brings sleep - the deepest sleep of all being death.
+The Roman poet Vergil, in his Georgics (1.212), describes this as Cereale papaver, or "Ceres's poppy", which eases pain and brings sleep - the deepest sleep of all being death.
 Poppies are often woven into Ceres's wheat-stalk crown, the corona spicea, worn by her priestesses and devotees.

 Funerals

 Ceres maintained the boundaries between the realms of the living and the dead, and was an essential presence at funerals.
 Given acceptable rites and sacrifice, she helped the deceased into the afterlife as an underworld shade, or deity (Di Manes).
 Those whose death was premature, unexpected or untimely were thought to remain in the upper world, and haunt the living as a wandering, vengeful ghost (Lemur).
 They could be exorcised, but only when their death was reasonably due.
 For her service at burials or cremations, well-off families offered Ceres sacrifice of a pig.
 The poor could offer wheat, flowers, and a libation.
 The expected afterlife for the exclusively female initiates in the sacra Cereris may have been somewhat different; they were offered "a method of living" and of "dying with better hope".